A supergroup series for knot complements: Torus knots

 We apply the results of the previous sections to calculate examples of super $F_K$.
 Additional examples are recorded in Appendix A.

 $\underline{K=T(2,3)}$ Using Figure 4, (14) and Proposition 5.2, we obtain

 We find that (31) splits into $q$ independent and dependent parts.
-The former is a new feature in the super $F_K$, which is absent in $F_K$ associated with $sl(2)$ (cf. (40) in Appendix B).
-And the role of the former will be described in Section 6.
-It can be expressed in terms the unknot (9).
+The former is a new feature in the super $F_K$, which is absent in the $F_K$ associated with $sl(2)$ (cf. (39) in Appendix B).
+The role of the former will be described in Section 6.
+It can be expressed in terms of the unknot (9).

 The latter can be cast into (26) given by

 where $r^{++}_m = m - (6+2+3), r^{--}_m = m - (6-2-3), r^{+-}_m = m - (6+2-3), r^{-+}_m = m - (6-2+3)$ and $r_n$'s are obtained by replacing $m$ by $n$ from $r_m$'s.